Blockstream/satellite/doc/dual-satellite.md

 With the Novra S400, you need to configure the two RF interfaces of the device.
 Each interface will be connected to a different antenna, receiving from a different satellite.

 If using the GUI, you need two instances of the GUI, one configured for Demodulator 1 (RF1) and the other for Demodulator 2 (RF2).
-You can do so by configuring the option highlighted below:
+You can do so by configuring the option highlighted below on the Receiver tab:

 ![GUI S400 Demodulator Option](img/gui_s400_demod_option.png?raw=true)